NixOS/rfcs/rfcs/0143-nix-store-acls.md

 Finally, it means that substituter access is all-or-nothing: either a user can access the cache and download everything there is in there just by knowing store paths (even without having the source code or Nix expressions available), or they can't download anything.

+This can be rectified by adding access control list (ACL) functionality to Nix, making it possible to set ACLs on store paths.

+This RFC targets the use-case of protecting proprietary software on a shared nix store or substituter.
+It could potentially be used to store secrets (such as passwords) in the Nix store, but this is potentially succeptible to some attacks; for example, some store paths are content-addressed (including files simply imported into the store), thus it may be possible to brute-force their contents based on the world-readable hash part of the store path.
+It is definitely **not** intended for storing small (<64 bits of entropy) secrets.

 # Detailed design
 [design]: #detailed-design